Site Map |

 How many translators do you have?

 Many (most?) translation brokers in Japan and elsewhere claim to have hundreds and some claim to have thousands of translators "registered" with them.
 To the unwary client, this sounds like they can and do call on a good many of these translators on a regular basis.
-Nothing could be further from the truth, as we have discussed elsewhere.
-"Registered" or "we have N translators" generally just means that the broker knows the contact information for that many translators, and might not even imply that any significant portion of those translators have ever gotten any work from the particular broker.
-We are an intellectual property translation boutique, and we pride ourselves on using only translators we know and whose qualifications and capabilities we know.
+Nothing could be further from the truth, as we will be discussing elsewhere.
+"Registered" or "we have N translators" generally just means that the translation broker knows the contact information for that N translators, and might not even imply that any significant portion of those translators have ever gotten any work from the particular translation broker.
+Most translation brokers have not a single translator.
+In contrast, we were established by a translator and are staffed by only translators.
 This is extremely rare among translation companies, most of which regularly purchase translations from people they have never met and cannot judge as translators.
 It would be a better world if more translation providers could be as honest about their "stock" of translators.
 Read More

 We have a translation here that was poorly done.
 Can you edit it to bring it to the point at which you could certify it?